hazelcast/hazelcast/hazelcast-documentation/src/MemberAttributes.md

 ### Member Attributes
 You can define various member attributes on your Hazelcast members.
-You can use member attributes to tag your members as your business logic requirements.
+You can use these member attributes to tag your members as your business logic requirements.

-In order to define member attribute on a member you can either
+In order to define member attribute on a member you can either:

-- Provide `MemberAttributeConfig` to your `Config` object.
+- provide `MemberAttributeConfig` to your `Config` object,

-- Provide member attributes at runtime via attribute setter methods on `Member` interface.
+- or provide member attributes at runtime via attribute setter methods on the `Member` interface.

 For example, you can tag your members with their CPU characteristics and you can route CPU intensive tasks to those CPU-rich members.